erelsgl/PrefLib-Tools/README.md

 The original code is by Nicholas Mattei and Data61/NICTA (c).
 For questions or comments please contact nsmattei@gmail.com or Nicholas.Mattei@nicta.com.au.

-The fork is by Erel Segal-Halevi.
-For questions or comments please contact erelsgl@gmail.com.
-The main changes are:
+Some additions were made by Erel Segal-Halevi (erelsgl@gmail.com):

 * Adding documentation to existing code.
 * Adding code to check whether a preference-profile satisfies the Level-1 Consensus and Flexible Consensus domain restriction (see preflibtools/consensus.py).